GauntletWizard/prometheus-kubernetes/README.md

 #### Backends:
 Node Exporter does not rely on any external services.
 #### Frontend:
 Node Exporter provides a HTTP Interface that Prometheus scrapes.
-It does not store any information; You can observe it directly to see available metrics and read help text, but you should
+It does not store any information; You can observe it directly to see available metrics and read help text, but persistence and history is stored in prometheus.

-### TOOD: kube-state-metrics
+### TODO: kube-state-metrics

 ## Configuring and Using Prometheus